Questions persist about National Guard response time after Capitol breach

-Questions persist about how quickly the National Guard arrived at the U.S. Capitol Wednesday to help quell the mob of pro-Trump supporters who had forced their way into the building.
+Two days after mobs of pro-Trump supporters forced their way into the U.S. Capitol — the worst security breach of the iconic building since it was set ablaze by the British in the War of 1812 — questions continue to arise about how quickly outside assistance arrived to help restore order.

-The head of Maryland’s National Guard said Friday that he finally got the OK from the Pentagon about 5:30 p.m. on Wednesday to move troops into the District of Columbia.
+On Friday, the head of Maryland’s National Guard said he finally got the OK from the Pentagon about 5:30 p.m. on Wednesday to move troops into Washington, D.C.
 That was more than 90 minutes after Maj.
-Gen. Timothy Gowen, Maryland’s adjutant general, told Gen. Daniel Hokanson, head of the National Guard Bureau, that Gov. Larry Hogan had signed off on deploying a 100-member response force.
+Gen. Timothy Gowen, Maryland’s adjutant general, told Gen. Daniel Hokanson, head of the National Guard Bureau, that Gov. Larry Hogan had signed off on deploying a 100 member response force.

-Although National Guard troops are under the command of their state governors in most situations, D.C.’s unique status means that out-of-state Guard units need permission from the secretary of defense to enter the Washington area, also known as the National Capital Region.
+Although National Guard troops are under the command of their state governors in most situations, D.C.’s unique status means that out-of-state Guard units need permission from the secretary of defense to enter the Washington metropolitan area, also known as the National Capital Region.

 The decision was made to keep the Maryland troops in the armory until Thursday morning because of safety concerns.
 The National Guard soldiers had been working at their regular civilian jobs when they were told to report to their units, Maj.
 Gen. Gowen said.